 Bonus, from the park, you can continue along the walking path that starts at the park onto the Ruston Way walking path, which goes for about two miles along the Puget Sound.
 Than then connects to Point Ruston's walking paths, which takes you another few miles and will eventually connect to Point Defiance.

-The four-acre park is situated at the south end (closet to downtown Tacoma) of the Tacoma Waterfront at 1741 N Schuster Parkway, Tacoma.
+The four-acre park is situated at the south end (closest to downtown Tacoma) of the Tacoma Waterfront at 1741 N Schuster Parkway, Tacoma.

 There's a small parking lot near the park, but it's also not a far walk from the parking lot just down the hill from The Spar at McCarver and Ruston Way.